'The Batman': Is There a Post-Credits Scene?

-Long-awaited DC superhero epic The Batman hit theaters on Friday, pitting Robert Pattinson's Dark Knight detective against the Riddler (Paul Dano).
-Writer-director Matt Reeves' movie sees the supervillain murdering his way through Gotham City's elites, revealing its corrupt underbelly.
+Long-awaited DC superhero epic The Batman hit theaters on Friday, pitting Robert Pattinson's Dark Knight detective against the puzzle-obsessed Riddler (Paul Dano).
+Writer-director Matt Reeves' movie sees the creepy supervillain killing Gotham City's elites and exposing its seedy underbelly.
 It also has a post-credits Easter egg for people who stick around.

 Batman isn't alone in his campaign; he teams up with Selina Kyle (aka Catwoman, played by Zoë Kravitz) to investigate the city's traditional criminals, while GCPD Lieutenant James Gordon (Jeffrey Wright) is a vital ally in the hunt for Riddler.